andrastantos/anachron/docs/cpu/exceptions.rst

 Espresso has several exception sources.
 Exceptions are precise, meaning that when the exception handling mechanism is invoked:

 #.
 All the side-effects of instructions preceding the excepting one have fully taken effect
 #.
-None of the side-effects of the excepting or any subsequent instructions have taken effect
+None of the side-effects of any instructions, subsequent to the excepting one have taken effect
+#.
+The excepting instruction can be retried, if their side-effects only involve memory locations.

 Exceptions in TASK mode cause the processor to enter SCHEDULER mode.
 Interrupts are considered one of the possible exceptions.